An Illustrated History of Esko and Thomson Township

 About the Project

 “The historian,” said novelist E.L.
 Doctorow, “can tell you what happened.
 The novelist will tell you what it felt like.”
-This new book will do both, fusing well-documented history with stories and recollections of the people who lived through good times and bad in a small northeastern Minnesota community.
+This new book does both, fusing well-documented history with stories and recollections of the people who lived through good times and bad in a small northeastern Minnesota community.

 What To Call It?